Panopticon: Social media

 The concept of panopticon has been referenced in early discussions about the impact of social media.
 The notion of dataveillance was coined by Roger Clarke in 1987, since then academic researchers have used expressions such as superpanopticon (Mark Poster 1990), panoptic sort (Oscar H. Gandy Jr. 1993) and electronic panopticon (David Lyon 1994) to describe social media.
-Because the controlled is at the center and surrounded by those who watch, early surveillance studies treat social media as a reverse panopticon.
+Because the controlled is at the centre and surrounded by those who watch, early surveillance studies treat social media as a reverse panopticon.

 In modern academic literature on social media, terms like lateral surveillance, social searching, and social surveillance are employed to critically evaluate the effects of social media.
 However, the sociologist Christian Fuchs treats social media like a classical panopticon.
 He argues that the focus should not be on the relationship between the users of a medium, but the relationship between the users and the medium.
 Therefore, he argues that the relationship between the large number of users and the sociotechnical Web 2.0 platform, like Facebook, amounts to a panopticon.
 Fuchs draws attention to the fact that use of such platforms requires identification, classification and assessment of users by the platforms and therefore, he argues, the definition of privacy must be reassessed to incorporate stronger consumer protection and protection of citizens from corporate surveillance.